From stocks to crypto, a punishing six months for investors

 Rising bond yields have made these stocks look overpriced relative to less-risky corners of the market, such as utilities, household goods makers and health care firms.
 These are often called “value” stocks to distinguish them from stocks of high-growth companies.

 Energy is the lone gainer this year among the 11 sectors in the S&P 500.
-The sector is up 29.9% so far, buoyed by surging oil and gasoline prices.
+The sector is up more than 29% so far, buoyed by surging oil and gasoline prices.

-Of the 25 stocks in the index that have risen more than 20% this year, all but eight are energy companies.
+Of the 21 stocks in the index that have risen more than 20% this year, all but seven are energy companies.

 PUMP PAIN, ENERGY’S GAIN